 One of Michel Landel’s top priorities as a manager has always been to foster the human factor within the larger organization.
 He has committed Sodexo to programs contributing to economic, social and environmental development wherever it operates.
 Sodexo’s STOP Hunger program to combat hunger, malnutrition and food waste, launched in the U.S. in 1996 under his sponsorship, is now deployed in 42 countries.

 Michel Landel’s commitment to diversity and inclusion has resulted in the organization being considered a recognized leader in the area.
 Under Landel’s leadership, Sodexo was honored with the prestigious 2012 Catalyst Award for its diversity and inclusion strategy that resulted in systemic cultural change for the organization.
 Sodexo was also ranked #1 in 2010 and #2 in 2011.
 Sodexo was ranked #1 on the DiversityInc business index of Top Companies for Diversity & Inclusion in 2013 and #2 in 2012.

-In addition, the Dow Jones Sustainability Index has named Sodexo a Global Sustainability Leader for nine consecutive years.
+In addition, the Dow Jones Sustainability Index has named Sodexo a Global Sustainability Leader for ten consecutive years.

 His interests include sports, travel and cooking.
 Michel Landel is married, with three children.

 Michel Landel's biography (PDF)

 "The challenge everywhere is how to reconcile individual needs with the goals of organizations; how to recognize that organizations are also places where people live their lives; and how to place primary emphasis on what improves quality of life." - Michel Landel